ADVERTISEMENT

 Customer rating:

-Casio CT-S1 on the go
+Casio CT-S1 on the Go

-Sounds and operation
+Sounds and Operation

-A special feature are the twelve sounds accessible via the keys of the top octave: These are sounds from now legendary Casio keyboards of the late 70s and early 80s.
-That’s how long “CT” has stood for the Casiotone product line at the manufacturer.
-Their concept back then: Affordable keyboards, at the time often equipped with mini-keys, so everyone could play.
+One standout feature of the Casiotone CT-S1 is the twelve sounds accessible via the keys of the top octave.
+These sounds hail from the now-legendary Casio keyboards of the late ’70s and early ’80s, a period during which “CT” became synonymous with the Casiotone product line.
+The original concept was to provide affordable keyboards, often equipped with mini-keys, so that anyone could play.

-Casio CT-S1 & piano app
+Casio CT-S1 & Piano App

 Thanks to Bluetooth MIDI, the Casio CT-S1 can communicate with applications such as Casio Chordana Play and DAWs such as GarageBand.
 (Image Source: Casio)